zddhub/trianglemesh/README.md

 make
 ```

-You will get your executable tools under bin folder
+You will get your executable tool under bin folder.

 Usage
 =====